 This is a story about poop.

-These aren’t all that common in the backcountry, so if you happen to come across one, consider yourself lucky.
-Sure they stink.
-Sure, they’re typically infested with more flies than a biblical plague.
-Sure, you’re afraid to put your butt on the seat.
+Outhouses aren’t all that common in the backcountry.
+If you happen to come across one, consider yourself lucky.
+Sure they stink and are typically infested with more flies than a biblical plague.
+Naturally you’re afraid to put your butt on the seat.
 But compared to the alternatives detailed below, it’s a little slice of heaven.

 There’s nothing glamorous here.
 You dig a hole, assume the position, and let it fly.
 Then, after what seems like an eternity of wiggling to make sure your business end is all clear, clean yourself up and bury your leavings.
 But now the fun begins, because you get to carry that soiled toilet paper around with you until you find a suitable trash can — and that might not be for a few days.